 The jti (JWT ID) claim provides a unique identifier for the JWT.
 The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
 The jti claim can be used to prevent the JWT from being replayed.
-The jti value is case sensitive.
-Its value MUST be a string.
+The jti value is a case sensitive string.
 This claim is OPTIONAL.